riboseinc/jekyll-theme-open-project/README.md

-Each product or spec is described by its own <name>.adoc file with frontmatter, placed under _software/ or _specs/ subdirectory (respectively) of your open project’s Jekyll site.
+Each product or spec is described by its own <name>.adoc file with frontmatter, placed under _software/ or _specs/ subdirectory (respectively) of your open project's Jekyll site.

 A software product additionally is required to have a symbol in SVG format, placed in <name>/assets/symbol.svg within _software/ directory.